Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 Aeration can work well, but if you have iron or sulfur bacteria present, sometimes the bacteria can still create odors after your aeration system.
 In other words, it can develop in your water heater and plumbing system.

-Aeration systems can also be more expensive to set up at times compared to peroxide injection.
-Peroxide, if you have the right concentration, can kill these iron-sulfur laded bacteria.
+Aeration systems can also be more expensive to set up at times than peroxide injection.
+If used in the right concentration, peroxide can kill these iron-sulfur-laden bacteria.

 So the 4 reasons hydrogen peroxide works: